erSubhashThapa/100daysofcode/r1-log.md

 - **100Daysofcode Tweet Search**

-    I made it so when you click the link that opens all the tweets you want to search for, it automatically copies the code you need to the clip board.
+    I made it so when you click the search buttons, the program automatically copies the code you need to the clipboard.
 I used [this code snippet on hackernoon](https://hackernoon.com/copying-text-to-clipboard-with-javascript-df4d4988697f).

-    I changed a lot of little things.
+    I changed a lot of little things:

     I removed the div that held the code that you need to copy and paste, since now it is automatically copied.

     I added a list of instructions.